-Gauss can be run non-interactively in the same manner as SPSS or SAS.
-The steps for this process includes writting a command file using your favorite UNIX editor, and the submitting those commands to Gauss for evaluation and execution.
+RATS can be run non-interactively in the same manner as SPSS or SAS.
+This can be very convenient when you need to run long programs, because you can leave the computer unattended while RATS runs the program.
+The steps for this process includes writing a command file using your favorite text editor, and the submitting those commands to RATS for evaluation and execution.

-The steps you will have to take to run Gauss noninteractively varies according to the platform.
+The steps you will have to take to run RATS noninteractively vary according to the platform:

-- Create a command file with an ASCII text editor (such as Notepad).
+- Create a command file with an ASCII text editor.

-- Create a command file with a UNIX editor (e.g. pico, emacs, vi).
+- Create a command file with a UNIX text editor (e.g. pico, emacs, vi).

 - To run RATS non-interactively, type:

 inputfileis the name of the command file from step 1 and

 outputfileis the file where you want to store the results of your analysis.